 These folk toys—made of papier-mâché spheres and colored thread—are embroidered into beautiful patterns, becoming novelty knickknacks, keepsake gifts, or lightweight ornaments for a Christmas tree.

-The original balls were made from herbs and leather, and noblewomen of Japan developed the balls from silk and kimono scraps.
+Temari balls are a form of folk art that originated in China and were introduced to Japan in the 7th century.
+Originally, they were made from herbs and leather, and noblewomen of Japan developed theirs from silk and kimono scraps.
 The temari ball is a symbol that represents great loyalty or a valued friendship.
-In modern-day Japan, mothers make them for their children as part of New Year's celebrations.
-Find out how to make this beautiful and unique form of artwork to showcase in your home.
+In modern day Japan, mothers make them for their children as part of New Year's celebrations.

 Pictured here: Temari balls were featured as handmade decorations on Silke Stoddard's wooden Scandinavian Christmas tree.